netskopeoss/Prompt-Sharing-Framework/README.md

 Purpose of framework :

-The framework's purpose is to provide access to the complete blueprints for effective AI assistants, which includes sharing the prompts, configurations, and source documents used to build them.
-It is specifically intended to define how prompts are shared, rather than how the prompts themselves are built.
+The framework aims to provide access to complete blueprints for effective AI assistants.
+This includes sharing the generative AI model, prompts, configurations, and source documents used to build them.
+It focuses on defining how prompts can be shared and stored, rather than on how the prompts themselves are created.

+Rationale:

+While tools like Ansible playbooks or Docker Compose files have standardized schemas, no similar schema exists for AI prompts.
+Establishing a standardized format for AI prompts would make sharing, version-controlling, and collaboration significantly easier.
+The Prompt Sharing Framework focuses on defining a schema for prompts—what a prompt should or could look like when shared.

 What problem are we trying to solve :

 The problem this project is trying to solve is that there is currently no similar standard notation available in the open-source community for sharing these AI prompts and blueprints.